 - The sky: the aurochs.
 (Chapter IV).

-- The sun: the horse.
+- The sun and the solar year: the horse.
 (Chapter V).

-- Fire, growth, male sexuality: the stag.
+- Fire, growth, regeneration: the stag.
 (Chapter VI).

 - Death and destruction (eschatology): the lion; the rhinoceros; monsters.
 (Chapter IX).